 - Assign overdue invoices (optional).
-When an invoice becomes overdue for payment, assign it to a collections person for collection activities.
+When an invoice becomes overdue for payment, assign it to a collections clerk for collection activities.

 - Verify allowed deductions (optional).
 A customer may submit a form detailing a deduction claim under the company’s marketing plan.
 If so, verify the claim with the marketing manager and match it against deductions taken by the customer.
 If a deduction can be traced to the allowed deduction, submit a credit memo approval form to offset the amount of the deduction.